 - Fetal ultrasound.
 Fetal ultrasound is an imaging technique that uses high-frequency sound waves to produce images of a baby in the uterus.
 A detailed ultrasound can help your health care provider evaluate fetal anatomy.
 Fetal ultrasound also might give you an opportunity to find out the baby's sex.

 - Blood tests.
-Blood tests will be offered to check your blood count and iron levels, screen for a type of diabetes that can develop during pregnancy (gestational diabetes), and check for some infections.
+Blood tests might be offered between week 24 to 28 of pregnancy to check your blood count and iron levels and screen for diabetes that can develop during pregnancy (gestational diabetes).
 If you have Rh negative blood — an inherited trait that refers to a specific protein found on the surface of red blood cells — you might need a blood test to check for Rh antibodies.
 These antibodies can develop if your baby has Rh positive blood and your Rh negative blood mixes with your baby's blood.
-Without treatment, the antibodies could cross the placenta and attack the baby's red blood cells — particularly in a subsequent pregnancy with an Rh positive baby.
+Without treatment, the antibodies could cross the placenta and attack the baby's red blood cells — particularly in a subsequent pregnancy with a baby who has Rh positive blood.

 Keep your health care provider informed

 The second trimester often brings a renewed sense of well-being.
-Morning sickness typically begins to dissipate.
+Morning sickness typically begins to ease.
 You begin to feel the baby move.
 Your belly becomes more noticeable.
 There's a lot happening.